-When Apple TV+ launched back in September 2019, the company had announced that anyone who was purchasing the new Apple products, iPhone, iPad, Mac, or Apple TV, would get a year-long free trial of its streaming service.
-After the announcement of the free trial period, the Cali-based company has extended the validity of the free service time again.
+When Apple TV+ launched in September 2019, the company announced that anyone purchasing the new Apple products, iPhone, iPad, Mac, or Apple TV, would get a year-long free trial of its streaming service.
+After announcing the free trial period, the Cali-based company has extended the validity of the free service again.
 The users who qualified for the free trial following their purchase of Apple products were offered an additional free trial period of 8 months, bringing the total extension of the free trial to 1 year and 8 months of streaming for absolutely no charge.

 But it appears that Apple will no longer extend the free trial period as the company is sending emails to those with an ongoing free trial that their extended trial of the service will expire within a week.
 The email also contains snippets of the new originals and second seasons of the various shows coming to the streaming service in the coming months.